DejaGianelli/template-demo-solution-java/README.md

 # Template of a Demo Solution

-This project is a sample web application to serve as a template for a Java Application that uses Maven as a project management tool.
-The intent is to have a sample application with the following characteristics:
+This project is a Sample Solution that serves as a template for a Java Application that uses Maven as a project management tool.
+The intent is to have a Sample Application with the following characteristics:

 - Clean Architecture (Decoupled Modules)
 - Spring Boot in the web layer